Department of Economics

 Economics is commonly defined as the study of how society allocates scarce resources to satisfy unlimited wants.
-In other words, economics focuses upon the fact that we wish to maximize our satisfaction through the consumption of goods and services (including leisure time); however, the resources available for production are limited.
+It focuses upon the fact that we wish to maximize our satisfaction through the consumption of goods and services (including leisure time); however, the resources available for production are limited.
 Hence, decisions must be made regarding what to produce, how to produce it most efficiently, and how to distribute the output among the various members of the society.
 Economics analyzes the market framework for making such choices.

 At the microeconomic or "individual unit" level, economics examines the behavior of consumers, business firms, workers, and individual markets.
 At the macroeconomic or "aggregate" level, attention is given to the national and international problems of unemployment, inflation, balance of payments, and economic growth.
-The role of government with respect to these issues is also considered because the market cannot properly allocate all goods and services without allowances for noncompetitive forces, external effects such as pollution, and concern over the distribution of income.
-Additionally, nonmarket or “command” economies are compared with market economies.

 The courses leading to a B.A. degree with a major in economics comprise a large area of inquiry into the problems and structure of the economic segment of society.
 The curriculum provides the opportunity to achieve one or more of the following objectives:

 General education for intelligent citizenship with special emphasis on understanding the principles and problems of modern economic life

 Preparation for private employment.
-In pursuing this objective, supplementary courses in business administration (especially accounting courses) may be selected and integrated with the student's program.
+In pursuing this objective, supplementary courses in business administration (especially accounting courses) may be selected and integrated with the student's program

-• Preparation for government employment
+Preparation for government employment

-• Preparation for graduate programs in economics, business administration, international studies, law, health and hospital administration, city planning, public policy, and other fields
+Preparation for graduate programs in economics, business administration, international studies, law, health and hospital administration, city planning, public policy, and other fields

 Specialized undergraduate programs incorporating double majors and interdisciplinary studies

 ECON 101 (gateway course, with a grade of C or better)

 ECON 400, 410, and 420

-• Four ECON courses at the 400-, 500-, or 600-level, with at least one course above the 400 level.
+Four ECON courses at the 400, 500, or 600 level, with at least one course above the 400 level.
 Note that 200- and 300-level courses do not count toward the major.
 ECON 698 will count for 400-level credit only if ECON 384 has been taken; ECON 698 alone will not count toward the major in economics.

-• A grade of C must be attained in at least six of the seven major courses numbered above 101.
+A grade of C must be attained in at least six of the seven major courses numbered above 101.

-At least seven courses in economics, in addition to a grade of C (not C-) or better in ECON 101, are required.
 STOR 155 and BUSI 410 together will substitute for ECON 400; if this substitution is made, another major-level economics course must be taken in place of ECON 400 so that there are seven economics courses in addition to ECON 101.
 For majors in the department's honors program, the minimum is eight economics courses rather than seven courses in addition to ECON 101.
 The same provisions apply, except that ECON 691H and 692H must constitute two of the eight courses.

 A minimum of 120 credit hours is required for graduation.
 They consist of a total of 60 hours in the major (including as many as six to 12 hours of honors work if applicable) and 45 hours of General Education requirements.
 The remaining 15 hours consist of electives, the Supplemental General Education requirement, and possibly one minor.
-All General Education and graduation requirements of both UNC–Chapel Hill and NUS must be met.
+All General Education and graduation requirements of both UNCChapel Hill and NUS must be met.
 A detailed listing of the requirements for both schools and how to satisfy those requirements is available at the UNC Study Abroad Office.

 This minor is designed for students who wish to remain in another discipline but who have an interest in the process of entrepreneurship.
 Entrepreneurship is the mechanism by which new products, services, and organizational processes are identified, refined, and ultimately realized as a sustainable part of the society.
 There is a common process for realizing all types of ventures.
 The minor will provide the student with the background to undertake entrepreneurial activity in either the business or social realm.
-The venture workshop course requirement allows students to select an area of focus, including commercial, scientific, social, arts, sport, and social ventures.
+The venture workshop course requirement allows students to select an area of focus, including commercial, scientific, social, arts, sport, public health, and social ventures.
 An internship opportunity is a key component of the minor.